caiomontenegro/course_Vue/readme.md

 On the **Options API**, we have four main options for define our component.
 Let's check:

-`data()`: Here we define uor reactive datas, when we need to call some data in another field of our script, we call this data with **this.** prefix.
+`data()`: Here we define our reactive datas, when we need to call some data in another field of our script, we call this data with **this.** prefix.

     <script>